johnhm22/invoicing-app-nextjs/README.md

 #### More details
 [Clerk](https://clerk.com/) is defined as a user management platform.
 It is used here for its authentication and authorisation features.
 Multi-factor authentication is enabled on the configuration to require use when logging in of an authentictor app such as Google Authenticator.

-[Stripe](https://stripe.com/gb/guides) is a well-used payment platform that can be integrated into apps and enables enterprises to take and manage payments.
+[Stripe](https://stripe.com/gb/guides) is a well-used payment platform that can be integrated into apps and enables enterprises to receive and manage payments.

 [Resend](https://resend.com/docs/introduction) is a useful email api for developers.
 It can be used, as in this example, to send an email to a customer with details of a newly created invoice.